-In this context, the ownership and agency by the interested authorities is essential, as they are the ones who need to make such choices, which are limited not only to the type of the roadmap but also to the process itself.
-The roadmap development process needs to be adapted to the state of play too.
-If an in-depth analysis of an STI potential was performed recently, perhaps there is a need to focus on the stakeholder dialogue or implementation means.
+In this context, the ownership and agency by the interested authorities is essential, as it is them who need to make such choices, which are limited not only to the type of the roadmap but also to the process itself.
+The roadmap development process needs to be adapted to the state of plat too.
+If an in-depth analysis of an STI potential was performed recently, maybe there is a need to focus on the stakeholder dialogue or implementation means.
 The methodologies described in this paper offer a choice of possible methods and approaches for each step of the roadmapping process.

-Looking at the country experiences and the scope of available methodologies, the implementation stage and monitoring and evaluation of roadmaps seem to be a weaker point.
+Looking and the country experiences and the scope of available methodologies, the implementation stage and monitoring and evaluation of roadmaps seem to be a weaker point.
 As the roadmap development is a process engaging significant resources, it should be remembered that it is not a goal in itself.
-The transformative change can be brought about only through action and consequent implementation of evidence-informed choices.
-This will require further efforts from both the international organisations and the interested countries and subnational territories.
+The transformative change can be brought only by action and consequent implementation of evidence-informed choices.
+This will require further efforts both from the international organizations and the interested countries and subnational territories.